metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 The Buccaneers don't seem to care for any of Atlanta's play-action fakes.

 Chris Godwin having an unreal game today, even catching Jameis Winston's errant passes.

+Tampa Bay's defensive front is dominating this Falcons offensive line in the pass game.